BaiGeiQiShi/RepairResults/README.md

 In addition to these results, we also created repos for installing, testing, and using the repair techniques for experiment replication.
 We prepared Dockerfiles to facilitate the replication.
 Please see the repos below.
 We want to clarify that these techniques are NOT developed by us.
-They have their original repos created by the authors.
-We created our repos only to help interested users to replicate our experiment.
+They have their own original repos created by the authors.
+We created these repos only to help interested users to replicate our experiment.

 ## 1. AlphaRepair
 AlphaRepair is a cloze-style APR approach that uses large pre-trained code models under a zero-shot